 This project addresses key issues related to vaccine hesitancy and strives to increase vaccine acceptance in medically underserved and rural populations of the USA.

 Videos that address vaccination concerns were developed to improve vaccination coverage amongst groups prone toward vaccine hesitation.
 Community health leaders and advocates are welcome to share these resources with their community.
-These videos can be found at the Center for Educational Technologies Vimeo channel.
+These videos can be found on the PEER at TAMU YouTube channel.

 The videos were co-authored by the interdisciplinary team composed of immunologist Dr. Ian Tizzard, environmental toxicologist Dr. Natalie Johnson, public health specialist Dr. Tim Callahan, educational psychologist Dr. Nicola L. Ritter, education specialist Dr. Julie Harlin, and seasoned teacher and instructional designer Bette Bittner.